 - Pneumonia

-- Pressures injuries on skin
+- Pressure sores on skin

 - Skin-to-skin and early breastfeeding will speed recovery and help stabilize baby's temperature and blood sugar.